lndecastro/AI4EL/tempBook5/Module3_AI_Gets_Creative.md

 AI music generation tools create original audio, instrumentals, songs with lyrics, ambient soundscapes, and more, from a text description.
 You do not need to play an instrument, read music, or have any audio production skills.

-Modern tools like **Suno** and **Udio** can generate a two-minute song, complete with vocals, melody, and instrumentation, in less than 30 seconds, and for free.
+Modern tools like **Suno** and **Udio** can generate a two-minute song, complete with vocals, melody, and instrumentation, in a short period of time and for free.

 **What you can create:**
 - Background music for presentations, videos, or events